MinhasKamal/ProgrammerTransformation/README.md

 ```

 ### 03. [Programmer Kaioken x10](03.ProgrammerKaioken10.c)
-You don't need to calculate all the way to the end, finding one divisor is enough.
-So, just `return`, no need for 'flag'. `break` would do too, but `return` is better.
+You don't need to calculate all the way to the end; finding one divisor is enough.
+So, just `return`; no need for 'flag'. `break` would do too, but `return` is better.

 ``` ProgrammerKaioken10.c
 int prime_num(int x){